Higher moments of the pair correlation function for Sato-Tate sequences: The pair correlation function for Hecke angles

-and the ranges of $u,\,v,\,w$ and $t$ in each of these sums.
-These calculations are carried out in Section \ref{2M-V}.
+and the ranges of $u_i$ and $v_i$ in each of these sums.
+We also have to account for repetitions among the primes.
+Due to multiplicative relationships between $a_f(p^{2u})$ for various prime powers $\,u \geq 0$, the above sum can be written in terms of appropriate polynomials (this is explained in Notations \ref{notation-t-distinct-primes}(c) and \ref{notation-t-distinct-primes-j}(c)).
+Here, we are called upon to record the growth of each coefficient in such a polynomial.
+By tracking and combining all the above parameters and a multilayered application of the Eichler-Selberg trace formula, we are able to obtain Theorem \ref{higher-moments-bounds}.

-\item The second observation is that we obtain the convergence of the second moment of $R_2(g,\rho)(f)$ with the same choice of $L$ and the same growth conditions for $\mathcal F_{N,k}$ as those required for the convergence of the first moment of $R_2(g,\rho)(f)$.
+\item The second observation is that for small values of $r$, we obtain the convergence of the $r$-th moment of $R_2(g,\rho)(f)$ with the same choice of $L$ and the same growth conditions for $\mathcal F_{N,k}$ as those required for the convergence of the first moment of $R_2(g,\rho)(f)$.
+This is explained in Section \ref{2M-V}.
+However, we have obstructions in asserting such a convergence for larger values of $r$ due to the non-uniform behaviour of the parameters coming from several different set-partitions in Theorem \ref{higher-moments-bounds}.